Competition between private and expressed opinions in binary choice: the $\alpha$-EPO $q$-voter model: Conclusions

 \section{Conclusions}

 In this paper, we introduced and compared two versions of the $\alpha$-EPO model, extending the two $q$-voter EPO variants proposed in~\cite{jedrzejewski_think_2018, kaminska_impact_2025}.
 These two variants differ in that one includes self-anticonformity whereas the other does not.
 A parallel analysis of the corresponding $\alpha$-EPO versions allows us to investigate the role of self-anticonformity, which has recently attracted significant attention~\cite{dvorak_strategic_2024, lipiecki_depolarizing_2025}.
-Our modification of the original models is motivated by the fact that people's private and expressed opinions, beliefs or attitudes do not necessarily change simultaneously or at the same rate.
-Depending on the context, these states may represent, for example, private versus expressed opinions or intentions versus behavior.
-In the $\alpha$-EPO models, agents update their private opinion with probability $\alpha$ and their expressed opinion with complementary probability $1-\alpha$.
+We modified the original models by allowing internal and public states to evolve at different rates, which is motivated by the fact that people's private and expressed opinions, beliefs and attitudes, or intentions and behaviors do not necessarily change simultaneously or equally often.

-Both $\alpha$-EPO variants (with and without anticonformity) display a transition between an ordered (agreement) phase and a disordered (disagreement) phase.
+Both $\alpha$-EPO variants display a transition between an ordered (agreement) phase and a disordered (disagreement) phase.
 Although the position of the critical point $p^*$ and the character of the transition depend on the variant, within each model the expressed and private order parameters, $c_S(p)$ and $c_\sigma(p)$, undergo the transition at the same $p^*$ and with the same transition type.
 Importantly, in the ordered phase ($p<p^*$) agreement is systematically stronger at the expressed than at the private level, indicating pluralistic ignorance: public consensus can overstate the true degree of private agreement because agents misperceive the prevailing norm and adjust their expressed opinions accordingly.

 In the variant with self-anticonformity, we find that the model is robust with respect to $\alpha$ as long as $0<\alpha<1$.
 Specifically, the stationary fractions of agents with positive expressed and private opinions, $c_S(p)$ and $c_\sigma(p)$, are identical for all $\alpha$.
 The only quantity that increases with $\alpha$ is the fraction of agents in dissonance, $d$, i.e., agents whose expressed and private opinions disagree.
 Hence, from an individual perspective, it may be beneficial for private opinions to be less volatile since fewer agents experience cognitive dissonance.
 At the same time, from a collective perspective, the update frequency does not matter because the stationary macroscopic state remains unchanged.